vvennela/ftl/README.md

 ftl setup
 ```

-Pulls the sandbox image from Docker Hub, asks which agent and tester model you want, and saves your API key:
+Pulls the sandbox image from Docker Hub, asks which agent and tester/reviewer models you want, and saves your API key:

 ```
 Which agent do you want to use?